Share and Spread Healthy Recipes!

-- protein powder -this is optional, but it will add protein and help keep you satisfied.
+- protein powder -this is optional, but it will add a boost of protein and help keep you satisfied.
 I like this one.

 Tips for making the best apple pie smoothie

-- Add ice or frozen fruit if you like cold smoothies
+- Add ice cubes or frozen fruits if you like cold smoothies and a thicker consistency

 - Use a high-power blender, especially when you want to make a smoothie quickly.
 You don’t have to cut the ingredients up as small and it will ensure a smooth -smoothie!
 I love my Vitamix and I especially love the personal cup adapter!

-- If you’re concerned about eating apple seeds then I suggest coring the apple before blending it.
+- If you’re concerned about eating apple seeds in your apple smoothie then I suggest coring the apple before blending it.

 - 1 apple, sliced and cored